 Where to Stay During Induction Weekend

-Lodging availability can be extremely limited during Hall of Fame Weekend in Cooperstown, so be sure to browse lodging a short drive away in communities like Oneonta or Richfield Springs.
+Lodging in the Village of Cooperstown can be extremely limited during Hall of Fame Weekend, so be sure to browse accommodations a short drive away in communities like Oneonta or Richfield Springs.